 Rob has been playing Blizzard games since 2005, especially the Warcraft & Diablo series.
-Determination, efficiency and reliability stand for this EU-Player ingame but also in real life.
+Determination, efficiency and reliability represent this EU-Player both ingame and in real life.
 He has been a long term non-seasonal player from the origins of Diablo 3.
 His current focus has shifted to seasonal gameplay, pushing the group leaderboard ranks early in the season.
 While Rob has an arsenal of experience with all classes, you'll usually find him leaping into battle with his beloved Barbarian or pushing the current META to new heights!

 Back in Season 1, Furious Charge was at its absolute prime using The Legacy of RaekorSet.
 The playstyle was completely different back then, mainly due to the original Dreadnought rune: